logo

 School Librarian Career Guide

-School librarians work in academic settings at all levels of the US education system, from elementary schools to universities.
-School librarians organize media collections, maintain reference services, and assist patrons in finding information.
-They may specialize in certain areas of library science or collections, like fine arts, law, online reference collections, or serials.
-This guide provides further information on what librarians do, how to become one, and librarian salary and job outlook.
+School librarians work in elementary schools to universities organizing media collections, maintaining reference services, and assisting patrons in finding information.
+This guide provides information on what librarians do, how to become one, and librarian salary and job outlook.

 How to Become a School Librarian

-Most prospective school librarians are usually expected to earn a master’s degree in library science.
-Most librarian positions require that candidates have an undergraduate degree in any subject area and a master’s degree in library science/studies or information science/studies.
-Additionally, in most states, K-12 public school librarians must obtain state licensure; this typically requires an appropriate degree plus a passing score on the Praxis Library Media Specialist test.
-The typical path towards a public school librarian career is as follows:
+School librarians usually must have a master’s degree in library science, library studies, or information science/studies.
+In most states, K-12 public school librarians must obtain state licensure; this typically requires a graduate degree plus a passing score on the Praxis Library Media Specialist test.
+The typical path toward a public school librarian career is:

 2. Complete a master’s degree program in library science, such as a master of library science (MLS) or Master of Library and Information Studies (MLIS).